andresdiazv/defect-reproducer-tool/README.md

 # Tab Recorder - Defect Reproduction Tool

-A Chrome extension for recording tab actions to help with defect reproduction, starting with comprehensive console logging.
+A Chrome extension for recording tab actions to help with defect reproduction, starting with comprehensive console logging and network request monitoring.

 ## Features

 - **Console Log Recording**: Captures all console methods (`log`, `error`, `warn`, `info`, `debug`)
+- **Network Request Recording**: Captures fetch and XMLHttpRequest calls with full request/response data
 - **Real-time Recording**: Start/stop recording with a single click
 - **Export Functionality**: Export captured logs as JSON with timestamps and metadata
+- **Cross-tab Support**: Works on any webpage
+- **Reliable Performance**: No race conditions or timing issues

 ## Installation